Abhinav330/Data-Science-Projects/Project on K Means Clustering/Readme.md

 The code uses the K-means clustering algorithm to cluster colleges into two groups based on their features.
 It computes cluster centers and assigns each college to a cluster label.
 The scatterplot at the end visualizes the clustering results.

 Overall, this code showcases the use of EDA and K-means clustering for analyzing college data, with a focus on distinguishing between private and non-private institutions based on various features.

-**Note**: The code has some issues or discrepancies, such as missing import statements for 'pandas' and using 'df' without defining it.
-These issues need to be addressed for the code to run successfully.
-Additionally, it's important to handle data with values greater than 100 in 'Grad.Rate' carefully, as this could be a data quality concern.